LyKell/file-rename/README.md

-# File Rename
+# Images Rename

-A tool to rename file
+A tool to rename images

 ## Introduction

-This program renames files by their hashcode.
+This program renames images by their hashcode.

+It can be changed to rename any type of file you want.

 ## How to use